-I am not good at baring my soul to strangers and making public confessions but it is time for me to level with you about a problem I have been hiding for a long time.
+I don't laff much anymore.
+I'm not very good at baring my soul to strangers and making public confessions but it is time for me to level with you about a problem I have been hiding for a long time.
 This is very difficult for me but confession is necessary before I can ever hope to deal with this horrible problem that is affecting my job, my ministry and my relationships with my wife and family.

 It started out innocently enough.
 I began to think in public now and then just to loosen up a little bit.
 Inevitably though, one thought led to another, and soon I was more than just a social thinker.

 I began to think alone -- "to relax," I told myself -- but I knew it wasn't true.
 Thinking became more and more of an obsession to me, and finally I was thinking all the time.

 I began to think on the job.
 I know, thinking and employment don't mix, but I couldn't control myself.
 My board chairman called a special meeting and said, “We have noticed that you have been laffing a lot and we suspect it’s because you have been thinking.
 If you don’t stop thinking, we will have to terminate you.

 Lots of people enjoy some occasional social thinking but I have noticed that most people avoid those who begin to think too much.
 I began to avoid friends at lunchtime so I could read Thoreau and Kafka.
 I would return to the office dizzied and confused, asking, "What is it exactly we are doing here?"